isa-group/SLA4OAI-ResearchSpecification/operationalServices.md

 ## 1. Introduction
-This proposal presents an open and standard proposal for simple SLA checking and metrics reporting.
+This proposal presents an open and not-normative proposal for simple SLA checking and metrics reporting.

-The proposal introduces a simple standard API to provide the following services:
+The proposal introduces a basic not-normative API to provide the following services:

 1. An endpoint for checking the current state of a given SLA (Service level Agreement).
 2. An endpoint for reporting metrics to calculate the current state of given SLA.

-In this way, using this proposed operational standard called **sla0**:
+In this way, using this proposed operational standard called **Basic SLA Managment Service**:

 1. different implementations of this service can be provided to define, control, manage, report and track SLAs in different technologies.
-2. different clients of the API, microservices (or any service instrumented by an SLA) can be tracked from a third-party service in an standard way if compliant with **sla0**.
+2. different clients of the API, microservices (or any service instrumented by an SLA) can be tracked from a third-party service in an standard way if compliant with **Basic SLA Managment Service**.

-This **sla0** API is introduced to provide an operational model for SLA checking and metrics reporting for [SLA4API](SLA4OAI-spec.md) specification.
+This **Basic SLA Managment Service** API is introduced to provide an operational model for SLA checking and metrics reporting for
+[SLA4API](SLA4OAI-spec.md) specification.

 ## 2. Context
 ![Figure 1](images/sla0.svg "Figure 1.
 Architecture")

-Figure 1. illustrates the proposed architecture to instrument a service using **sla0** approach.
+Figure 1. illustrates the proposed architecture to instrument a service using **Basic SLA Managment Service** approach.

 The figure shows an online service accepting request from a front-load balancer.
 After it, a cluster of service instances with variable nodes are setup #(1..N) to deliver the service with flexibility depending on the